Richard of Shrewsbury, Duke of York: Murder

+Illness

 In the period before the boys' disappearance, Edward was regularly being visited by a doctor; historian David Baldwin extrapolates that contemporaries may have believed Edward had died either of an illness or as the result of attempts to cure him.

-In the absence of hard evidence a number of other theories have been put forward, of which the most widely discussed are that they were murdered on the orders of the Duke of Buckingham or by Henry Tudor, Earl of Richmond (later King Henry VII).
-Bones reportedly belonging to two children were discovered in 1674 by workmen rebuilding a stairway in the Tower.
-On the orders of King Charles II, these were subsequently placed in Westminster Abbey, in an urn bearing the names of Edward and Richard.

-The bones were re-examined in 1933 at which time it was discovered the skeletons were incomplete and had been interred with animal bones.
-It has never been proven that the bones belonged to the princes.
+He notes however that there is no indication Richard was also receiving medical treatment.

+Discovery of remains

+In 1674, bones reportedly belonging to two children were discovered by workmen rebuilding a stairway in the Tower.
+Four years later, on the orders of the reigning king Charles II, these were subsequently placed in Westminster Abbey, in an urn bearing the names of Edward and Richard.
+The bones were re-examined in 1933 in light of medical advances.
+It was discovered the skeletons were incomplete and had been interred with animal bones.
+It was determined that the incomplete skeletons were of two slender children: the first aged 12 to 13, and the second aged 9 to 11.
+According to Lawrence E. Tanner and W. Wright (the physicians who carried out the examination), "the evidence that the bones in the urn are those of the Princes is as conclusive as could be desired".
+Further examinations from 1955 to 1987 have mostly substantiated Tanner and Wright's claims, though the age of the bones has remained impossible to determine.
+Paul Murray Kendall, author of the revisionist biography Richard III, notes that historian Wilton M. Krogman of the University of Pennsylvania stated that "the skeletons inurned in Westminster Abbey cannot be flatly and incontrovertibly identified as those of the sons of Edward IV".

 In 1789, workmen carrying out repairs in St George's Chapel, Windsor, rediscovered and accidentally broke into the vault of Edward IV and Elizabeth Woodville.
 Adjoining this was another vault, which was found to contain the coffins of two children.
 This tomb was inscribed with the names of two of Edward IV's children: George, Duke of Bedford, who had died at the age of two; and Mary of York who had died at the age of 14.
 Both had predeceased the King.
 However, the remains of these two children were later found elsewhere in the chapel, leaving the occupants of the children's coffins within the tomb unknown.

-In 1486, Richard of Shrewsbury's eldest sister Elizabeth married Henry VII, thereby uniting the Houses of York and Lancaster.